stephan-klein/supersonic/docs/steroids/cli/emulators/genymotion.md

 ## Running

-To launch Genymotion, type `gen` or `g` in the steroids connect prompt.
-The emulator should now be booting up and if everything went as expected you should see your app.
+To launch your app in Genymotion, type `gen` or `g` in the `steroids connect` prompt.
+The emulator should now start and if everything went as expected you should see your app.

 ## Troubleshooting